Cache section overview

 A static resource I am using is not refreshing, no matter what.

-Try one more time to shift+reload in the browser, then flush the assets cache from the Presslabs Dashboard.
+Try one more time to shift+reload in the browser, then flush the assets cache from the Managed Hosting Dashboard.

 I deleted an image but it still appears on the CDN, what to do?

 The images get deleted from our network of servers within maximum 24 hours from the moment of deletion from wp-admin.
-In case you want to do this immediately, then you need to use the Refresh URL option from our dashboard.
+In case you want to do this immediately, then you need to use the Refresh URL option from our Managed Hosting Dashboard.
 You just have to copy/paste the CDN image URL and then the image will be immediately removed from all our servers.